-Texans encouraged to practice bear safety
+Texans Encouraged to Practice Bear Safety

 Bear-proof garbage containers are a great option that many communities have deployed to reduce bear encounters.
 TPWD biologists encourage keeping trash bags in a secure location until the morning of trash pickup and feeding pets inside or limiting pet-food portions to an amount that can be consumed completely at each feeding.

 More information can be found on the TPWD and Bear Wise websites, including how to secure deer feeders or apiaries with electric fences and the how to use "unwelcome mats."
-Unwelcome mats, made from rough wood and nails or brads, can be placed under windows, at doors and fence openings and around outdoor freezers and refrigerators to discourage bears without causing serious injury, the release said.
+Unwelcome mats, made from rough wood and nails or brads, can be placed under windows, at doors and fence openings and around outdoor freezers and refrigerators to discourage bears without causing serious injury.

 Bears are a non-game animal that have been granted state protected status as a threatened species, so it is against the law to hunt, harass or kill them.